Easily file an IRS tax extension for free.

 $100k Accuracy Guarantee: If you pay an IRS or state penalty or interest because of a TaxAct calculation error, we'll pay you the difference in the refund or liability up to $100,000.
 This guarantee applies only to errors contained in our consumer prepared tax return software; it doesn't apply to errors the customer makes.
 Read more about our $100k Accuracy Guarantee.

 Start Free and File Free: The TaxAct Online Free Edition makes free federal filing available for those who qualify based on income and deductions.
-See if you qualify for free federal filing and about what this year’s Free Edition includes here.
+See if you qualify for free federal filing and what is included in this year’s Free Edition.
 For all other online products, you can start free and pay only when you file.
 This means you will not be charged if you decide to stop using any product prior to printing or e-filing.

 Edition Pricing: Actual prices are determined at the time of payment, print, or e-file and are subject to change without notice.
 Add sales tax for applicable orders.
 Offers may end at any time and promotional offers may not be combined.